 Schools Direct (salaried)

-School Direct (salaried) allows you to learn ‘on the job’ and earn a salary while you train towards Qualified Teacher Status (QTS).
+School Direct (salaried) allows schools to employ graduates and help them learn ‘on the job’ and they earn a salary and work towards gaining Qualified Teacher Status (QTS).

 |STUDY||FULL TIME 12-MONTHS|